Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-13/_posts/2017-12-30-conclusions.md

 # Conclusions

 This week looked at the first of two different libraries.
-This one is a popular web game engine and next week we will look at another library.
+This one is a popular web game engine, and next week we will look at another library.